STANAG 5066, STANAG 5070, and achieving a single HF Link Protocol

 - Operation at low narrowband speeds down to 75bps (the STANAG 5070 TDD design will not support this).

-How STANAG 5070 Capabilities could be incorporated into STANAG 5066
+STANAG 5070 Capabilities notcurrently provided by STANAG 5066

-This section looks at the capabilities of STANAG 5070 that are not provided in STANAG 5066, and looks at how they could be provided as updates to STANAG 5066.
+This section looks at the capabilities of STANAG 5070 draft that are not currently provided in STANAG 5066, and looks at how they could be provided as updates to STANAG 5066.

-STANAG 5070 uses a TDD (Time Division Duplex) approach, although reference is made to TDMA (Time Division Multiple Access).
+The STANAG 5070 draft uses a TDD (Time Division Duplex) approach, although reference is made to TDMA (Time Division Multiple Access).